 Over the next few years, most of the original people involved fell off, and I ended up depending mostly on the talents and tales of two friends I had gathered in my sphere, Ray L. Heikes and Charles A. Oliver.
 Ray was a talented artist who did the cover of issues 3 and 5, while Charles could put pen to paper.
 His writing was lucid and inventive, and I have wondered many times since why he hadn’t earned a Hugo Award.

 They dragged me, kicking and screaming, from putting out a crudzine to putting out a reputable instrument of fandom, warts and all.
-And in I believe ’80 or ’82, a local convention was hosting my hero, Forry, as one of the guests of honor.
+And in I believe ’80 or ’81, a local convention was hosting my hero, Forry, as one of the guests of honor.
 Meeting him was an honor.
-I got his autograph and though he had a plethora of knowledge to depart, I was also able to entertain him.
+I got his autograph and though he had a plethora of knowledge to depart; but I was also able to entertain him.

 Quick story.
 On a show called ‘PM Magazine’ was a 6-minute segment about Forry, his Ackermansion, his career and massive collection.
 Having recorded it on an old cassette recorder, I listened to the segment often enough to have been able to, without cheats, regale him with the entire episode.
 Other 4E hangers-on sat and stood in a circle around him, giving me a mini-amphitheatre in the convention’s hotel suite to play out my recitation.
 I got a small ovation, and 4E, always quick with a witty response, said something along the line of “Better than the first time I saw it.”

-We kept in touch, and in ’84 I journeyed to Hollyweird/Horrorwood, Karlofornia and visited the Ackermansion, which for me was a heart-racing dream come true, heaven on earth, journey of a lifetime.
+We kept in touch, and in ’84 I journeyed to Hollyweird/Horrorwood, Karloffornia and visited the Ackermansion, which for me was a heart-racing dream come true, heaven on earth, journey of a lifetime.
 On my first night in the City of Angels I stayed at the Ramada Inn Hollywood on Vermont.
 Standing on the balcony of my room, I drew in the cooling breeze of a perfect 72 degree dry night, and decided I would move to LA.
+Unfortunately, that never happened.
 But another time for that.

 The next morning I had to move to the TravelLodge on Vermont, and once I got checked in, I decided to walk up Vermont to Forry’s house.
+It was a long walk, but I wanted to save money, plus I have always liked just walking and biking instead of taking a bus, so I put one foot in front of the other for a long walk which probably took nearly an hour.
 Little did I know at the time I would be passing the otherwise mundane intersection of Vermont and Franklin, which would later be named the Forrest J Ackerman Square.
 Once I reached the Ackermansion, I rang the side bell and heard “Who dares disturb the sleep of the vampire?
 Enter at your own risk!”
 A few moments later, Forry himself came to the side gate and allowed me in to the most incredible home I could have ever imagined, the center of my sci-fi universe, the Ackermansion.